fishes text index | photo index

 Features:

 To over 11cm, those seen usually about 6cm.
-Rounded body with a dark brown bar across the middle of the body from the start of the spiny dorsal fin to just in front of the anus.
-It has dark round spots on the back half of the body.
+Body rounded with fins that are all rounded, including the tail fins.
+Dark brown bar across the middle from the start of the spiny dorsal fin to just in front of the anus.
+Dark round spots on the back half of the body.
+Pectoral fins colourfully marked in a yellow-brown pattern.
 Seen alone or in small groups.
-As with many other cardinalfishes, the male incubates the eggs.
-According to FishBase, he does this for 8 days.

 Pulau Hantu, Aug 04